keu/docs/software/access-airflow-database.md

 ### Risk Associated with Database Access

-As noted above, every Airflow Deployment's Metadata Database on Astronomer is hosted within the Platform Database your team initiated during the install process for Astronomer Enterprise.
+As noted above, every Airflow Deployment's Metadata Database on Astronomer is hosted within the Platform Database your team initiated during the install process for Astronomer Software.
 Given its importance to the Scheduler's performance, it's worth noting the risks associated with accessing Airflow's Database.

 We strongly recommend users do not write to the database directly as it can compromise both the integrity of your Airflow Deployment and both of our team's ability to support a user in the case of an issue.